sscollis/lns3d/docs/index.md

 unsteady flows that is used to compute base flow solutions for subsequent linear analysis.

-## Example
+## Primary Example: Crossflow Instabilty and Receptivity

-The most thorough example of using LNS3D replicates a number of the calculations in Chapter 5 of Collis' PhD thesis for a Parabolic Cylinder
+The most thorough example of using LNS3D replicates a number of the calculations in Chapter 5 of Collis' PhD thesis for a crossflow instabilty and receptivity for a swept parabolic cylinder
   1. [Compressible potential flow](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/README.md) at $M=0.8$
   2. [Viscous mean flow](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/README.md) at $Re=10^5$, $Pr=1$ with sweep angle of $\theta=35^\circ$
   3. [Linear stability theory (LST)](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/lst/README.md) at various spanwise wavenumbers with inclusion of both curvature and nonparallel effects
-  5. Comparison of [Linearized Navier-Stokes](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/lns/README.md) with LST.
+  5. Comparison of direct [Linearized Navier-Stokes](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/lns/README.md) computations with with LST where the crossflow instability eigenfunction is forced on the inflow to an LNS calculation.
+  6. There is also a [small LNS calculation](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/short/README.md) that is helpful for quick experimentation, again for a forced eigenfunction on the inflow boundary..
-  6. Receptivity to a linearized Gaussian [surface roughness](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/recep/README.md)
+  7. Receptivity to a linearized Gaussian [surface roughness](https://github.com/sscollis/lns3d/blob/master/test/pcyl/sweep=35/M=0.8/Re=1e5/recep/README.md) is the capstone example calculation.

 ## Other Test Cases